thuantv2/thuantv2/README.md

 ## Hi, I am ThuanTran 👋
 I am a web developer from Vietnam.
 **thuantv2/thuantv2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+I just hope that everthing happens me all right or the world 🌎 gentle me🤗

-- 🔭 I’m currently working on Trà Vinh
+- 🔭 I am currently working in Vietnam
-- 🌱 I’m currently learning Đại Học Trà Vinh
+- 🌱 Currently I am studying at Tra Vinh University
-- 👯 I’m looking to collaborate on HackerVN
+- 👯 I want to collaborate on Apple
-- 🤔 I’m looking for help with J
+- 🤔 I'm looking for help about J
 - 💬 Ask me about Music️🎶
-- 📫 How to reach me: tranthuantv2002@gmail.com
+- 📫 How to contact me: tranthuantv2002@gmail.com
 - ⚡ Fun fact: Music fans️ 🎧